hillaryschroeder/HOD-3200/lectures-notes/01-intro.md

 to (<https://GitHub.com>) and sign up for free to get a username.
 Share the username with me as soon as you have one.

-## Initializing repos

-Everyone in the class will need a repository (repo from now on) on our GitHub organization.
-All I need from you is your username on GitHub, then I can add your repo to our organization.

 ## Installing GitHub Desktop

 GitHub desktop is a **G** raphical **U** ser **I** nterface for git.
-We won’t use it much, but you will need it to “clone” your git repository.
+We won’t use it much, but you will need it to “clone” git repositories (repos).

 Download GitHub desktop (<https://desktop.GitHub.com/>).
-Choose the beta version, which appears to be working nicely.
 Accept all of the defaults on installation.

 Unzip and open up the GitHub app.
 Then using the app, sign into GitHub using your username and ID.